jeremyreeder/gridscout/docs/index.md

 low-maintenance.
 Fancy technology has its place, but printed maps excel in the field.
 With GridScout™, you can apply the technology without the vulnerabilities.
-That is, it puts your computer and the Internet to good use now, and it helps you record on more durable media the information that yo'll need later.
+That is, it puts your computer and the Internet to good use now, and it helps you record on more durable media the information that you'll need later.

 # Why MGRS coordinates?